Trey Anastasio Band: The dectet

 2002 saw the release of Trey's self-titled second album, and a summer tour to support it.
 This tour of amphitheatres was significantly smaller than the 2001 tour.
 At this time, Anastasio added the final two members to the group, Brazilian percussionist Cyro Baptista and the multitalented Peter Apfelbaum.

 Late in the summer of 2002, Phish announced their reunion, with their first show slated for New Year's Eve.
 During the fall of 2002, with Anastasio still promoting his second solo album, he took his dectet for a tour of smaller venues.

 In 2003, with a Phish summer tour planned, Trey scaled back his touring.
 He played a brief tour that spring, before spending his first summer in three years with Phish.

 In 2004, Trey played some random dates.
 He performed at the Easter jam at Higher Ground, with the other members of Phish.
 He then played a surprise birthday party in Stowe, Vermont.

 In May, with Phish tour dates already booked, Anastasio made the announcement that Phish would be breaking up and the upcoming summer tour would be their last.

 In June, days before Phish would start its final tour, Trey performed at the Bonnaroo music festival.

-On September 18, 2004, about a month after Phish's final performance, Trey would play his final performance to date with his horn-based band at the Austin City Limits Music Festival.
+On September 18, 2004, about a month after what was then Phish's final performance, Trey would play his final performance to date with the dectet, and his last show with Russ Lawton and Tony Markellis until 2008 at the Austin City Limits Music Festival.

 Subsequent solo bands

 In the spring of 2005, Anastasio introduced a new backing band, 70 Volt Parade, featuring Paczkowski, Skeeto Valdez on drums, Peter Chwazik on bass, and Les Hall on guitar and keyboards.
 After only a few months, Anastasio replaced Chwazik with Tony Hall of Ivan Neville's Dumpstaphunk, and added Hartswick and Christina Durfee on backing vocals.
 Anastasio then replaced Valdez with Raymond Weber.
 Russell Remington also rejoined Anastasio shortly thereafter.
 In 2006, Les Hall left the band, and it was renamed Trey Anastasio Band.
+Although Anastasio's solo band was unofficially called Trey Anastasio Band since it started in 1998, this was the first time his band officially called itself under that name.
 Jeff Cressman and Jeff Sipe, who replaced Weber, toured with the project in 2006 and 2007.